MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/cannot-sign-in-to-power-automate-for-desktop.md

    > [!NOTE]
    > Running this command should display a list of processes that use named pipes and the address they listen to.

-1. You need to identify whether there's a process displaying the `EbmV0LnBpcGU6Ly8rLw==` string and decode the process using the following link:
+1. Identify whether there's a process displaying the `EbmV0LnBpcGU6Ly8rLw==` string and decode the process using the following link:

     `https://www.base64decode.org/`